vifreefly/kimuraframework/README.md

   <h1>Kimurai</h1>
 </div>

-Kimurai is a modern web scraping framework written in Ruby which **works out of the box with Headless Antidetect Chromium/Firefox** or simple HTTP requests and **allows you to scrape and interact with JavaScript rendered websites.**
+Kimurai is a modern Ruby web scraping framework designed to scrape and interact with JavaScript-rendered websites using headless antidetect Chromium, Firefox, or simple HTTP requests — right out of the box:

-Kimurai is based on the well-known [Capybara](https://github.com/teamcapybara/capybara) and [Nokogiri](https://github.com/sparklemotion/nokogiri) gems, so you don't have to learn anything new.
-Let's try an example:

 ```ruby
 # github_spider.rb